openstack/manila/doc/source/devref/api_microversion_dev.rst

 ``manila/api/openstack/wsgi.py``.
 This value is currently ``1.0`` and is expected to remain so for quite a long time.

-There is a special value ``latest`` which can be specified, which will allow a client to always receive the most recent version of API responses from the server.

 The Nova project was the first to implement microversions.
 For full details please read Nova's `Kilo spec for microversions
 <http://git.openstack.org/cgit/openstack/nova-specs/tree/specs/kilo/implemented/api-microversions.rst>`_